$66

 Strategic Creativity Delivered

 We declared the first Friday in December to be D-Day for cystic fibrosis — the most powerful day of the year to donate for a cure.
 Because for 24 hours, every donation would be doubled by a network of generous partners.
-After the success of the first year, our goal was ambitious: to raise $100K in one day.
-Building on the firm brand foundation, 'All for the fight', we developed a comprehensive communications plan to engage and empower community fundraisers, CF Warriors and on-the-day supporters to dig deep and donate.
+Building on the firm brand foundation, 'All for the fight', we developed a stiking event logo and visual language that complimented the masterbrand to help the Cure4 Cystic Fibrosis team execute a memorable campaign across a range of touchpoints.
+We also worked with the client team to develop comprehensive communications plan and campaign templates to engage and empower community fundraisers, corporate sponsors, CF Warriors and on-the-day supporters to dig deep and donate.

 03.-